rain1017/transaction/README.md

 ## Get Started

-Transaction support for in memory objects, for robustness and performance both Lock/Commit/Rollback in memory objects just like access data in traditional database
+Transaction support for in memory objects.
+For robustness and performance both

+Lock/Commit/Rollback in memory objects just like access data in traditional database